 We also knit for Haddam Public Health and for the VFW.
-We make warm scarves for those who need them and hats to be worn under helmets for our soldiers in Iraq and Afghanistan.
-If you’re unable to join us on the 1st Tuesday of the month at 6:30 PM, stop in any time.
+We make warm scarves for those who need them and hats to be worn under helmets for our soldiers.
+If you’re unable to join us on the 1st Tuesday of the month at 3:00 PM, stop in any time.
 We will happily accept your donations.
-For more information, call us at 860-345-2204.

 Thursdays at 10:00 AM